Amazon becomes latest target in EU war on tax deals

 The Commission already ordered Ireland last year to recover €13 billion from US tech giant Apple in a similar case.

-It referred Ireland to the EU Court of Justice on Wednesday (4 October) because, it said, Dublin did nothing get the money back.
+It referred Ireland to the EU Court of Justice on Wednesday (4 October) because, it said, Dublin had done nothing to get the money back.

 The decisions were meant to send the message that the Commission would not tolerate state aid for multinationals via sweetheart tax deals.